richardtdavid/nest-kafka-boiler-plate/README.md

 This should:

 1. start up the postgres database
-2. run flyway to apply the _same_ migration files that captain would apply
+2. run flyway to apply the _same_ migration files
 3. start the API in development mode - automatic restart on file changes
 4. start zookeer
 5. start kafa broker